My artwork is copyrighted

 icons or assembling piles of bricks in posh art galleries.

-For the digital art, I work on a PC rather than a Mac.
-I have 128 GB of DDR4 SDRAM,
+For the digital art, I work on a PC running Linux Mint.
+I have been a long-time user of

 a few TB of disk space, another few TB of disk space in a network drive for backups,

 and the CPU is an AMD Ryzen 12-core processor running at 3.7 GHz.
-I also have five slower machines
+I also have other PCs (all Linux) which I use

 a Wacom graphics pad, although I began with a mouse.

 the occasional sprinkling of airbrush.
-I have never used oil (well, once or twice,
+I have only used oil paint once or twice,

-By far the most common piece of software for still images is Photoshop
+By far the most common piece of software for still images that I have used is Photoshop

 start with a photo or a section from one, adding the rest by hand.
 Or sometimes I